tequeter/dryspec/SPECIFICATION.md

 The user MAY create other specification files.

-Most notably, these topics are currently out of LeanSDD's scope.
+Most notably, these topics are currently out of DrySpec's scope.
 The agent SHALL NOT attempt to create or update them without explicit instruction by the user.

 - The data models (schemas, invariants, privacy constraints).
 - The external contracts (third-party APIs, message formats).